Chart Color Schemes

 Adelaide features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Adelaide's dwelling structures, as per the latest Census, consisted of 4.4% houses and 95.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide's dwelling structure, as per the latest Census, comprised 4.4% houses and 95.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
 Home ownership in Adelaide was at 18.3%, with mortgaged dwellings at 15.7% and rented ones at 66.0%.
-The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
-Median weekly rent stood at $400, compared to Adelaide metro's $320.
-Nationally, Adelaide's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment in the area was $1,733, compared to Adelaide metro's $1,562.
+The median weekly rent figure was $400, while Adelaide metro recorded $320.
+Nationally, Adelaide's mortgage repayments were lower than the Australian average of $1,863, but rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing